openjdk/crac/src/java.base/share/man/java.md

 `-XX:CRaCRestoreFrom=`*directory*
 :   Restores from the specified checkpoint image.

-    When using this option, there is no requirement to specify a main class and its arguments because the restored execution is based on the ones specified before the checkpoint.
-However, it is possible to pass a new main class and new arguments.
-After a successful restoration, the new main method will be invoked with the specified arguments in the thread that started the checkpoint, on top of its existing call stack.
+    You can optionally pass the name of the new main class and its arguments when using this option.
+In such a case, the new main method will be invoked with the specified arguments by the thread that initiated the checkpoint, after all CRaC resources have been successfully processed.

 `-XX:+CRaCIgnoreRestoreIfUnavailable`
-:   If the checkpoint image specified for restoration is identified as being unusable,
+:   If the checkpoint image specified for restoration is identified as being
-    continue with the normal startup instead of failing.
-Enabling this option does not guarantee that the normal startup will follow any failed restoration attempt;
+    unusable, continue with the normal startup instead of failing.
-    it only covers an early image/environment verification.

-    When restoring with this option, you should specify a main class and its arguments as usual.
-If the restoration succeeds, they are ignored, but if it fails, they are used for the normal startup process.
+    When restoring with this option, you should specify the command-line arguments for the normal startup process.
+If the restoration succeeds, they are ignored;
+    otherwise, they are used for starting up.

+    If an initial image verification passes, but restoration still fails, the JVM will not attempt to start normally.

 `-XX:CRaCMinPid=`*value*
 :   A desired minimal PID value for checkpointed process.
 Applied by the launcher,